 – The Capacity Dilemma

 Another factor to take into consideration, particularly in the early days is the level of capacity that you have.
-This may largely govern how quickly you can grow and may be influenced by the complexity of the offering, the availability of raw materials, man-power (and ease of recruitment), time (hours in the day).
+This may largely govern how quickly you can grow and may be influenced by a number factors.
+These include the complexity of the offering, the availability of raw materials, man-power (and ease of recruitment), and time (hours in the day).
 Is there always going to be a fine balance between supply and demand?
 Can you afford to stock hold or is it a just in time model?
-If you went down a third-party reseller route and next week they placed an order which was equivalent to your previous three months of trading, could you fulfil it (and profitably)?
+If you went down a third-party reseller route to market and next week they placed an order which was equivalent to your previous three months of trading, could you fulfil it (and profitably)?
 Your biggest opportunity could also potentially be your biggest headache.

 – Brand control